ComputeCanada/magic_castle/examples/incus/README.md

 ## What features are not currently supported?

-When running Magic Castle instances are containers, the following currently does not work:
+When deploying Magic Castle with Incus, the following features are currently not supported:
+- Virtual machine instance type
+- Volumes
+- GPU
+- Firewall / network ACLs
 - SELinux
 - NFS Automount

-In general (virtual machines and containers):
-- public instances are not directly reachable from the Internet after creation, you need to configure the incus host to redirect traffic to the public instances.

 ## Autoscaling with Terraform Cloud